-At the time of our site visit on December 14, 2023, development on the subject property consisted of a large, cleared area that contained a commercial rental business that includes a residence/general store, five rental cottages, and a dock.
-The subject property is rectangular shaped with little space between the road and Baptiste Lake and is bisected by Baptiste Lake Road to the west, bound by Baptiste Lake to the east and similar properties to the north, south and west.
+At the time of our site visit on April 16, 2025, development on the subject property to the west of Irwin Lane consisted of a main one (1) story cottage, a smaller one (1) story cottage, a one (1) story bunkie, woodshed, and dock.
+The existing structures are located in the south portion of the subject property with the north portion containing upland forest.
+The portion of the property to the east of Irwin Lane contained a dock and retaining wall along the shoreline.
+Both the east and west portions of the property are accessed via Irwin Lane.
+The property is bounded by Baptiste Lake to the east and west and to the north, south similar recreational properties.
 No watercourses or wetland features were noted on the subject property.
-Representative photographs taken during the site investigation are provided in Appendix 1.
+Representative photographs taken during the site investigation are provided in Appendix 2.